Tigo El Salvador

 TIGO El Salvador is a mobile phone service provider company owned by the international mobile phone company Millicom International Cellular or just MIC.
-In 2003 Telemovil changed its name to TIGO introducing its GSM Technology, new mobile phone sources, new mobile phones, more coverage, a new fresh look, and also new plans.
+In 2003 Telemovil changed its name to TIGO.

-There are also other TIGO's in Latin America, in the Central American countries of Guatemala, Honduras, and also in the South American nations of Colombia, Paraguay, and Bolivia.
+There are also other TIGO's in Latin America, in the Central American countries of Guatemala, Honduras, Nicaragua, Panamá and also in the South American nations of Bolivia, Colombia, Paraguay and Uruguay.